 This article gives an overview of financial accounting basics for the non accountant.
 Its orientation is toward recording financial information about a business.

 First, what do we mean by "financial" accounting?
 This refers to the recordation of information about money.
 Thus, we will talk about issuing an invoice to someone, as well as their payment of that invoice, but we will not address any change in the value of a company's overall business, since the latter situation does not involve a specific transaction involving money.

-A "transaction" is a business event that has a monetary impact, such as selling goods to a customer or buying supplies from a vendor.
+A "transaction" is a business event that has a monetary impact, such as selling goods to a customer or buying supplies from a supplier.
 In financial accounting, a transaction triggers the recording of information about the money involved in the event.
 For example, we would record in the accounting records such events (transactions) as:

 The receipt of an invoice from a supplier